 EEE is found in a number of avian species from the eastern United States to Central and South America.
 This virus produces inapparent or subclinical infections in a wide range of wild birds, although wild birds can also become sick and die.

-Mortality attributed to EEE in white-tailed deer has only been reported in three states; one deer in Georgia (2001), one deer in Wisconsin (2004), seven deer in Michigan (2005), one deer in Michigan (2009) and three deer in Michigan (2010).
+Mortality attributed to EEE in white-tailed deer has only been reported in three states; one deer in Georgia (2001), one deer in Wisconsin (2004), seven deer in Michigan (2005), one deer in Michigan (2009) and two deer in Michigan (2010).
 Evidence of exposure (serology) to the virus has been reported in a variety of free-ranging wild birds and mammals in North America.
 Clinical disease and death has occurred in glossy ibis and several exotic avian species including pheasants, chukar partridge, rock doves, house sparrows, and emus.

 Transmission and Development